ahx/openapi_first/README.md

 ## Usage

-Use an OAD to validate incoming requests in production:
+Use an OAD to validate incoming requests:
 ```ruby
 use OpenapiFirst::Middlewares::RequestValidation, 'openapi/openapi.yaml'
 ```

-Turn your request tests into contract tests against an OAD:
+Turn your request tests into [contract tests](#contract-testing) against an OAD:
 ```ruby
 # spec_helper.rb
 require 'openapi_first'